lucaslrodri/jupyter-tikz/README.md

 - `-tp=<str>` or `--tex-program=<str>`:
         TeX program to use for rendering.
         e.g., `-tp=lualatex`.
-        Default is `pdflatex`.
+        Defaults to `pdflatex`.

 - `-ta=<str>` or `--tex-args=<str>`:
         Additional arguments to pass to the TeX program. e.g., `-ta="$tex_args_ipython_variable"`.
-        Default is None.
+        Defaults to None.

 - `-nc` or `--no-compile`:
         Do not compile the LaTeX code.